msimro/botmojo/completed.md

 - Clean API design with proper separation of concerns
 - Comprehensive error handling and logging

+### 🔌 Integrated Tools
+- **WeatherTool**: Real-time weather data via OpenWeatherMap API
+- **SearchTool**: Web search via Google Custom Search API
+- **CalendarTool**: Date parsing, calculations, and holiday recognition
+- **ToolResponseHandler**: Intent-based filtering of tool responses
+- **ToolManager**: Centralized tool management and access control

 ## Current Status
 **System Ready for Production Use** 🚀

 All four agents are enhanced, tested, and verified working.
 Database is clean and optimized.
 Cache system functional.
+Tools properly integrated with Layered Tool Access architecture.
 Ready for real-world usage and data collection.

+## Layered Tool Access Improvements
+The system now features a robust Layered Tool Access architecture with these key benefits:

+1. **Centralized Control**: All tool access flows through a single ToolManager service, providing a unified point for monitoring, logging, and controlling tool usage across the entire system.

+2. **Permission Management**: Each agent now has explicitly defined permissions for which tools it can access, enhancing security and preventing unauthorized tool usage by different system components.

+3. **Lazy Loading**: Tools are only instantiated when actually needed, improving system performance by reducing unnecessary resource usage during the request lifecycle.

+4. **Maintainability**: Adding new tools or modifying existing ones is now simpler, requiring changes in just one place (ToolManager) rather than throughout multiple agent implementations.

+5. **Consistency**: All agents now interact with tools in a standardized way, making the codebase more readable, maintainable, and easier to debug when issues arise.